Thamizhum Saraswathiyum: Development

-This is Vikatan Televistas show, which was supposed to premiere in May 2021 but was postponed due to lock down while shootings were halted owing to COVID-19 pandemic in India.
-The first promo was released on 24 June 2021.
+The show was produced by Vikatan Televistas.
+It was supposed to premiere in May 2021 but was postponed as shootings were halted due to the COVID-19 pandemic in India and subsequent lockdown.
 The first promo was released on 24 June 2021.

 Casting

 Deepak Dinkar who commonly joined with S.Kumaran's projects such as Thendral and Thirumathi Selvam where reprising his role and making his come back.
 Actress Nakshatra Nagesh was cast as the female lead Saraswathi.

 In May 2023, Dharshana Golecha who played Vasundhara quit the series, VJ Sangeetha was cast in play the role of Vasundhara.
 Actress Rekha Krishnappa was cast to play Vasundhara and Aditya's mother as Chandrakala Devi.
 In October 2023, Akshitha Bopaiah and Salman were cast as Megna and Mathan.

 Reception

-This show has delivered decent ratings from its launch week.
+In May 2022, The Times of India reported that the series ranked tenth in Tamil television ratings.

-The serial 'Thamizhum Saraswatiyum' underwent significant shifts in its airing schedule, moving from a successful slot at 7:30 PM to earlier time slots due to scheduling conflicts with other shows.
-Despite these changes, it maintained decent ratings.
-However, in 2023, it faced a further time slot adjustment to 6:00 PM due to declining ratings.
-Nevertheless, its peak moment came in August 2023 with the storyline involving Arjun truth and Kodhais family, garnering the highest ratings.
-Unfortunately, a decline in ratings during February and March 2024 led the channel to decide to conclude the serial by April or May 2024.
-Despite this, the series managed to deliver a remarkable and memorable ending, solidifying its place as a beloved and popular name among Tamil audiences, especially among the younger demographic.
+In April 2024, The Times of India reported that the series would end later that month.